Electron Imaging Center for Nanomachines

 - Users may never store their samples in the EICN lab.
 Any biohazardous or chemical waste produced that day must be removed from the lab or disposed of according the UCLA EH&S regulations.
 All users are required to clean/disinfect their work area, including the instruments used, according to the EICN Biosafety SOP or user’s specific SOP.

-- Users are responsible for all financial charges associated with the use of EICN instruments and with the recovering/repairing costs for instrument malfunctions/damages caused by inappropriate user operations.
+- Users are responsible for all financial charges associated with the use of EICN instruments and with the recovering/repairing costs for instrument malfunctions/damages caused by inappropriate user operations, including but not limited to time to recover vacuum, instrument downtime needed to repair the damage, and parts not covered by service contracts (e.g., sample holders and filaments).

 - Reporting Problems: To report any malfunctions or damages, please contact Ivo Atanasov (310-983-1068) or email firstname.lastname@example.org immediately.
 The user will be held responsible for any malfunctions/damages incurred, hence, it is the user’s responsibility and best interest to inspect the instrument (particularly for sample holders) and report any malfunctions/damages prior to beginning their session to avoid being charged erroneously.